tewarid/tewarid.github.io/_posts/2014/2014-10-29-wireless-router-with-buildroot-and-raspberry-pi.md

 hostapd_free_hapd_data: Interface wlan0 wasn't started
 ```

 Join the pi network from any other device using password raspberry, and you're good to go.

-Configure NAT routing, if you want to access internet over the wired ethernet interface like so
+Configure NAT routing, if you want to access internet over the wired ethernet interface, like so

 ```bash
 echo 1 > /proc/sys/net/ipv4/ip_forward